ferllop/narciso/README.md

   -- byMinimumRating: exclude reviews with the rating lower than the provided.
 Number.
 Optional.
 If not provided even a rating of 0 is valid.

 All this fields will be followed by the specific ones.

+## Generic workflow
+Clone this repository to your local.
+Create a configuration file as previously explained.
+Test in your local system.
+Go to your production system.
+Clone this repo and transfer the configuration from your local.
+Set a cronjob to run monthly